enorganic/sob/README.md

 # sob

-`sob` is an object serialization/deserialization library intended to facilitate authoring of API models which are readable and introspective, and to expedite data validation and integration testing.
+`sob` is an object serialization/deserialization library intended to facilitate automated authoring of API models which are readable and introspective, and to expedite data validation and integration testing.

 - [Documentation](https://sob.enorganic.org)
 - [Contributing](https://sob.enorganic.org/contributing)